HL7/smart-web-messaging/README.md

 ## Authorization with SMART scopes

 SMART Messaging uses OAuth 2.0 scopes.
 While a simple `MedicationRequest.read` scope authorizes a SMART app to not only query for a patient's prescriptions from the RESTful FHIR server, the same scope also authorizes an app to query the EHR's SMART container for a list of unsigned, draft orders that only exist in the memory of the EHR client.
 SMART Messaging enables capabilities outside of simple FHIR CRUD operations and are treated simply as additional scopes within the newly introduced SMART `messaging` scope category.
+Authorization is at the level of message groups (e.g., `messaging/ui`) rather than specific messages (e.g., `launchActivity`).
 For example, a SMART app could read the patient's prescribed medications, the list of not yet prescribed medications and also launch the native problem-list activity by requesting the following scopes:

-* `patient/MedicationRequest.read`
-* `messaging/ui.launchActivity`
+* `patient/MedicationRequest.read`: required to read prescribed medication
+* `messaging/scratchpad`: required to read medications from EHR scratchpad
+* `messaging/ui`: required to invoke in-EHR navigation

 At the time of launch, the app receives a `smart_web_messaging_handle` alongside the OAuth `access_token`.
 This `smart_web_messaging_handle` is used to tie `postMessage` requests to the authorization context.
 We define this